kjav/strips/README.md

 # Stanford Research Institute Problem Solver (STRIPS)
 STRIPS is a First-Order Logic (FOL) language with an associated linear (total order) solver.
-Note that linear solvers have a few well-known issues, such as not dealing well with [http://en.wikipedia.org/wiki/Sussman_Anomaly](Sussman's Anomaly).
+Note that linear solvers have a few well-known issues, such as not dealing well with [Sussman's Anomaly](http://en.wikipedia.org/wiki/Sussman_Anomaly).
 Nevertheless, when learning planning algorithms, most students learn STRIPS first.

 ## Problem Description
 The code implements the STRIPS problem description language.
 The first line is the initial state of the world: